Working remotely was once a privilege reserved only for the few senior, trusted employees who made the grade.

 The employee may have to attend meetings from time to time, either via video conferencing or in person, so suitable business attire is often required as well.

-For freelancers who work from home, the setup is very different.
+For freelancers who are working from home, the setup is very different.
 They have to purchase everything they need themselves, from big items like laptops all the way down to printer paper and stamps.

 Although their costs increase, so too does their freedom.